- Environmental Chemistry – Remediation Technologies

 - Nuclear Fuel Cycle – Waste Processing & Disposal

-The Environmental Radiochemistry Research Group led by Dr. Vasileios Anagnostopoulos focuses on fundamental and applied aspects of radiochemistry.
+The Environmental Radiochemistry Research Group led by Dr. Vasileios Anagnostopoulos focuses on fundamental and applied aspects of radiochemistry and environmental chemistry.

-The elucidation of the mechanisms that dictate the behavior of radionuclides in the environment allows us to develop and test innovative remediation strategies in soil and groundwater.
+The elucidation of the mechanisms that dictate the behavior of contaminants in the environment allows us to develop and test the sustainability of innovative remediation strategies for different environmental systems, such as soil, groundwater, and the vadose zone.

-Dr. Anagnostopoulos’ research also involves studies on the field of used nuclear fuel disposal.
-Studies focus on radionuclide interaction with geological media representative of waste disposal sites (geological repositories) under relevant conditions simulating scenarios of waste tank leakage or human intrusion.
-Of particular interest is the development of materials for radionuclide retardation in barrier systems within the waste repositories and waste processing.
+Dr. Anagnostopoulos’ research also involves studies in the field of used nuclear fuel disposal.
+Studies focus on radionuclide interaction with geological media representative of waste disposal sites (geological repositories) under relevant conditions (reducing conditions, elevated temperature, and ionic strength) simulating scenarios of waste tank leakage or human intrusion.
+Of particular interest is understanding the fate and the risk associated with radionuclides released from radioactive waste, as well as the development of materials for radionuclide retardation in barrier systems within the waste repositories and waste processing.

 - Morozov AN, Govor EV, Anagnostopoulos VA, Kavallieratos K, Mebel AM (2018).
 Coordination of Sm(III) and Am(III) to the 1,3,5-Tris-(4-(iso-propyl)-phenylsulfamoylmethyl)benzene Ligand: An Experimental and Theoretical Study.
 Molecular Physics, doi.org/10.1080/00268976.2018.1471228